jakobringler/blog/content/notes/VEX Snippets.md

 # Wrangle Cheat Sheet

 >I try my best to credit and link to any sources.
-That being said, some of those are pretty old and I have no idea where they came from and whether or not they are "mine".
+That being said, some of those are pretty old and I have no idea where they came from.
 >
 >I recommend installing this handy python panel to manage your own snippet collection: [Vex Snippet Library](https://github.com/dchow1992/Vex_Snippet_Library)